Registering a death in 2024

 4. The deceased person's marriage certificate, if there is a surviving spouse or civil partner

-You will also be asked for the following information about your loved one:
+You will also be asked for the following information about the person who has died:

 • First name, surname and any maiden name